oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The Transaction Token Service may need to rotate signing keys.
 When doing so, it MAY adopt the key rotation practices in Section 10.1.1 of {{OpenIdConnect}}.

 ## Transaction Tokens Are Not Authentication Credentials
 A workload MUST NOT use a transaction token to authenticate itself to another workload, service or the transaction token service.
 Transaction tokens represents information relevant to authorization decisions and are not workload identity credentials.
-Authentication between the workload and the transaction token service is described in {{Mutual-Authentication-of-the-Txn-Token-Request}}.
+Authentication between the workload and the transaction token service is described in {{Mutual-Authentication}}.
 The mechanisms used by workloads to authenticate to other workloads, services or system components is out of scope of this specification.

 # Privacy Considerations {#Privacy}